Shepparton: Governance

 Shepparton is the seat of local government and administrative centre for the City of Greater Shepparton Local Government Area.
 The council was formed in 1994 from the amalgamation of the City of Shepparton, Shire of Shepparton, and parts of the Shire of Rodney, Shire of Euroa, Shire of Goulburn, Shire of Tungamah, Shire of Violet Town and Shire of Waranga.
 The council office complex is located at 90 Welsford Street and the council meets in the Chambers there.
 The council consists of nine councillors, elected once every four years by postal voting.

 In state politics, Shepparton is located in the Legislative Assembly district of Shepparton which had been safely held by the National/Country Party since the seat was created in 1945.
 In the 2014 Victorian state election, Independent candidate Suzanna Sheed won the seat, with former mayor Kim O'Keefe winning the seat back for the Nationals in 2022.

 In federal politics, Shepparton is located in a single House of Representatives division—the Division of Nicholls.
 The Division, formerly the Division of Murray, has been a safe Coalition seat since its inception in 1949 and was the seat of John McEwen, 18th Prime Minister of Australia, as well the seat of Sharman Stone, currently Ambassador of Australia for Women and Girls, who served as member of parliament for the Division of Murray from 1996 to 2016.

 Law enforcement is overseen from regional police headquarters in Welsford Street.
 It is one of two police stations in the urban area, with the second at Mooroopna and administers stations in several surrounding towns in the LGA.
 Justice is conducted at the Shepparton Courts complex at 14 High Street, a multi-jurisdictional centre that includes a Magistrates' Court, County Court, Victorian Civil and Administrative Tribunal (VCAT) and Coroners Court.
 Corrections, are handled locally at the Community Correctional Centre on Wyndham Street.

-Public safety and emergency services are provided by several state funded organisations including local volunteer based organisations.
-Storms and flooding are handled by the State Emergency Service (SES).
-Bushfires are handled by the Country Fire Authority.